DeerajTheepshi/i3-Conf/README.md

 ## Pactl-volume.sh :
 - This script is useful to change the sink of your audio.

+- Btw, your vs code theme is Winter is coming (Darkblue+No italics)

 Ig, that's basically enough for me to have a stable desktop.
 Hope this day never comes.